chef/chef-web-docs/chef_master/source/supermarket.rst

 Create a Cookbook
 -----------------------------------------------------
-The following examples show how to create a simple cookbook by using the chef command that is built into the the Chef Development Kit.
+The following examples show how to create a simple cookbook by using the chef command that is built into ChefDK.

 **Generate a chef-repo**